Answers to your dental implant questions

 In some cases, your procedure may be tax deductible.
 Please talk to your tax advisor or visit the IRS website to learn more about Itemized Deductions for Medical Expenses.

-We offer a 5 Year warranty on your bridges and dental implants.
+We offer a 3 or 7 Year warranty on your bridges and 10 year warranty on your dental implants.
+G4 Advantage

 If a dental implant fails to integrate or a bridge fails, we will replace it at no cost during the warranty period.
 An annual implant examination including x-rays and regular cleanings is an absolute requirement for any warranty to apply.
 The warranty is voided for that smoke or use nicotine in any form, or who develop an uncontrolled systemic health problem, such as, but not limited to; diabetes, autoimmune disorders, severe osteoporosis, or any condition requiring long steroid use.
 If smoking or a medical condition is suspected as the cause of implant failure or other complication that requires treatment, an examination and blood tests will be required for warranties to apply.